Probing the Strong Gravity Region of Black Holes with eXTP: Measuring the Basic Parameters of Black Holes and Testing GR

-The leading model for low-frequency QPOs assumes that the corona (also sometimes referred to as the hot flow) undergoes nodal (Lense-Thirring) precession around the black hole spin axis due to the relativistic frame dragging effect, whilst the disk remains stationary due to viscous forces \citep{Ingram2009}. eXTP is ideally suited to two distinctive tests of this model.
+The leading model for low-frequency QPOs assumes that the corona corresponds to an inner hot accretion flow, with orbital motion misaligned with the black hole spin.
+The misalignment causes the corona to undergo solid-body nodal (Lense-Thirring) precession around the black hole spin axis due to the relativistic frame dragging effect, whilst the disk remains stationary due to viscous forces \citep{Ingram2009}. eXTP is ideally suited to two distinctive tests of this model.

 First, the model predicts that the iron line should rock between Doppler red shifted and Doppler blue shifted as the corona preferentially illuminates different disk azimuths throughout its precession cycle \citep{Ingram2012}.
-Fig \ref{fig:QPOFT}a shows an example for two QPO phases.
+Fig.~\ref{fig:9}a shows an example for two QPO phases.
 The disk images (top and middle) demonstrate the illumination profile at the two phases, where the rainbow color scheme is used for disk patches illuminated by a flux above a threshold value.
 The corresponding line profiles for the same two phases are shown in the bottom panel.
 For axi-symmetric illumination, the line profile would instead be independent of QPO phase.
 Since the QPO frequency varies stochastically, it is very difficult to phase-fold.
 Instead, a QPO phase-dependence in spectral shape is optimally inferred in the Fourier domain \cite{Ingram2016}, by measuring the amplitude and phase lag with respect to a reference band as a function of photon energy for the first and second QPO harmonics.
-Fig \ref{fig:QPOFT}b demonstrates that a phase-dependence of the iron line profile creates distinctive features in the iron line region of the amplitude and lag spectra.
+Fig.~\ref{fig:9}b demonstrates that a phase-dependence of the iron line profile creates distinctive features in the iron line region of the amplitude and lag spectra.

 This method has been used to detect an iron line centroid energy modulation for the black hole X-ray binaries H 1743-322 and GRS 1915+105 \citep{Ingram2016,Nathan2022}.
 These observations enabled tomographic mapping, whereby the QPO phase-dependent illumination profile of the disk is represented by an analytic function that mimics illumination by a precessing corona \citep{Ingram2017}.
 In these studies, the best fitting model consists of an asymmetric illumination profile consistent with the illuminator being a precessing corona.
 However, the null-hypothesis of axi-symmetric illumination (as would result from a stationary corona) has thus far never been ruled out with a statistical confidence greater than $2.5~\sigma$.